syncfusion-content/angular-docs/angular/CircularGauge/Getting-started.md

 ];
 {% endhighlight %}

-* Import and declare the Syncfusion source component and ejcircularGauge sample component into `app.module.ts` like the below code snippet.
+* Import and declare the Syncfusion source component and ejCircularGauge sample component into `app.module.ts` like the below code snippet.

 {% highlight ts %}
 import { NgModule, enableProdMode, ErrorHandler } from '@angular/core';